Dragomirești-Vale

-A medium-size commune, it is composed of 3 villages: Dragomirești-Deal, Dragomirești-Vale and Zurbaua.
+A medium-size commune, it is composed of 3 villages: Dragomirești-Deal, Dragomirești-Vale, and Zurbaua.

-It is situated near Bucharest, some 14 km away from the city centre and 4 km from the Bucharest–Pitești highway.
-The nearest airports are Henri Coandă International Airport, Otopeni (30 km away), and Aurel Vlaicu International Airport (25 km away).
+The commune is situated near Bucharest, some 14 km away from the city centre and 4 km from the Bucharest–Pitești highway.
+The nearest airports are Henri Coandă International Airport in Otopeni (30 km away), and Aurel Vlaicu International Airport in Băneasa (25 km away).